Chapter Text

 “How much do you know?”

 It hurts to bring this question to the surface, to talk about it at all.
 With Mark, everything is a shortcut—there is no need to explain the whiteness of the halls, the elevator, the names of the rooms, the switch between one state and the other, the disturbing nature of it.
 Those things, they share to an extent.
-The telling of the details are something that require a different sort of strength—distance too, perhaps—they can come later on.
+The telling of the details is something that requires a different sort of strength—distance too, perhaps—they can come later on.

 “I know that you… That you’re-”